James Young Deer: Later years

 Young Deer encountered legal troubles in California in 1913, when a 15-year-old girl alleged he assaulted her.
 Young Deer went overseas, working first in Great Britain.
 In 1914 he worked in London, shooting thrillers for British and Colonial Films that included The Queen of the London Counterfeiters and The Black Cross Gang.
-During World War I, a few writers have said he created documentaries in France, although no one has been able to substantiate this claim.
+A few writers have said that during World War I, he created documentaries in France.
+This assertion has not been substantiated.

-After he returned from Great Britain in 1914, Young Deer had a hard time finding work, as Westerns were less popular for a time.
+After Young Deer returned from Great Britain in 1914, he had a hard time finding work, as Westerns were less popular for a time.
 He was said to operate an acting school in San Francisco.
-In the 1930s, he worked occasionally as a second-unit director on independently produced low-budget B movies and serials.
-In July 1930, he traveled to Arizona to marry Helen Gilchrist, who died in 1937.
-Young Deer died in New York City on April 6, 1946 and was buried in the Long Island National Cemetery as James Young Johnson, veteran of the Spanish–American War.
+In the 1930s, after talkies came to dominate film, he worked occasionally as a second-unit director on independently produced low-budget B movies and serials.

+In July 1930, he traveled to Arizona to marry Helen Gilchrist.
+She died in 1937.
+Young Deer died in New York City on April 6, 1946.
+He received a military burial at the Long Island National Cemetery as James Young Johnson, veteran of the Spanish–American War.

 Many of his early films are now lost.
 However, in 2008 the Library of Congress added White Fawn's Devotion, one of Young Deer's few surviving pictures, to its National Film Registry.

+One of his later films, Tragedies of the Osage Hills (1926), was the first feature about the Osage murders, which had been reported in national media.
+Whites were killing Osage people in efforts to get control of their headrights to oil riches.
+Tragedies of the Osage Hills is presumably a lost film.
+His film preceded Martin Scorsese's Killers of the Flower Moon (2023) by about a century.